A complete guide to payroll in the UK: Everything employers need to know

 Can I manually run payroll for employees in the UK?

 • Compliance: Running payroll manually in the UK, without using native global payroll software, puts you at risk of manual errors and omissions, which can result in hefty penalties.
-Rippling handles your compliance work for you, including enforcing the National Living Wage and removing the correct amount of income and National Insurance tax.

 How do you pay independent contractors in the UK?

-Rippling and its affiliates do not provide tax, legal or accounting advice.
-This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal or accounting advise.
-You should consult your own tax, legal and accounting advisors before engaging in any related activities or transactions.
+Disclaimer: Rippling and its affiliates do not provide tax, accounting, or legal advice.
+This material has been prepared for informational purposes only, and is not intended to provide or be relied on for tax, accounting, or legal advice.
+You should consult your own tax, accounting, and legal advisors before engaging in any related activities or transactions.

-last edited: March 26, 2024
+last edited: December 16, 2024

-The Author
+Author

 The Rippling Team